 Arrive early and set up

-When someone arrives at the venue they don’t want to awkwardly go up to people and ask if they are there for the board gaming.
-Make it easy for them to know who you are.
+When someone arrives at the venue make it easy for them to know who you are.
 Arrive early and get yourself a drink and get settled in.
 Put some game boxes on the table and maybe play a solo game of something or shuffle some cards.